vumaasha/Atlas/dataset/data_collection/README.md

 | voonik_crawler.py        |   :heavy_check_mark:  |     :x:     |
 | zipker_crawler.py        | :heavy_check_mark:  |      :x:    |

 **Note:** For our data collection, we used the above crawlers.
-However, since the strucure of web pages are dynamic and continually changing, this code may no longer be relevant.
-You may be requuired to alter parts of the code involving the HMTL and css tags to get the code running.
+However, since the structure of the HTML pages is continually changing, these crawlers may or may no work at the time of your use.
+You may be requuired to alter parts of the code involving the HMTL tags.

 ## Quick Start